Serpopard: Interpretations

 The image generally is classified as a feline, and with close inspection resembles an unusually long-necked lioness.
 It bears the characteristic tuft of the species at the end of the tail, there are no spots, the round-eared head most closely resembles the lioness rather than a serpent, because serpents do not have ears, and there are no typical serpent features such as scales, tongue, or reptilian head shape.

 It has been suggested that in Ancient Egyptian art the serpopard represents "a symbol of the chaos that reigned beyond Egypt's borders", which the king must tame.
 They are normally shown conquered or restrained, as in the Narmer Palette, or attacking other animals.
 But in Mesopotamian art they are shown in pairs, with intertwined necks.

 Mesopotamian use of these "serpent-necked lions" and other animals and animal hybrids is seen by some scholars as "manifestations of the chthonic aspect of the god of natural vitality, who is manifest in all life breaking forth from the earth".

-Similarly to other ancient peoples, the Egyptians are known for their accurate depictions of the creatures they observed.
-Their composite creatures have recognizable features of the animals originally representing those deities, merged into novel creatures.

 Lionesses played an important role in the religious concepts of both Upper and Lower Egypt, and are likely to have been designated as animals associated with protection and royalty.
 The long necks could be a simple exaggeration, used as a framing feature in an artistic motif, either forming the cosmetic-mixing area, as in the Narmer Palette, or surrounding it, as in the Small Palette.

 Depictions of similar fantastic animals also are known from Elam and Mesopotamia, as well as many other cultures.

 Due to birth tusks being associated with the protection of mother and child during birth or birth ceremonies, serpopards are thought to play a role in this protection.

 Additionally, it has been suggested that serpopards form a barrier of protection between the netherworld and the human world.
 On some palettes, such as the Narmer Palette, their necks border the circle in which makeup would have been mixed.
-Since this makeup would have been applied to statues of deities or pharaohs, the makeup may have had to been upheld to a certain standard and protected to ensure quality.
+Since this makeup would have been applied to statues of deities or pharaohs, the makeup may have had to be upheld to a certain standard and protected to ensure quality.

+The serpopard has erroneously been claimed to depict an ancient surviving non-Avian dinosaur by young earth creationists.